ziadmohamedgad/Residence-Management/README.md

 ## 📧 Email Notification Setup
 The application automatically checks for residencies expiring within 15 days and sends email alerts.
 To enable email notifications:
-- Configure your email sender details in the application’s email settings at:
+- Configure your email sender details in:
-  (1- ResidencesNotifier Project, which is a console project and link the exe with task scheduler 2- ResidenceManagement form which is frmMainScreen => SendResidencesExpiryAlert(int Days) function).
+  - **ResidencesNotifier Project** (console project linked with Task Scheduler).
+  - **frmMainScreen** form → `SendResidencesExpiryAlert(int Days)` function.
+- Make sure the application runs daily:
+  - Either manually.
-- Make sure the application runs daily (either manually or via Task Scheduler for automated execution).
+  - Or via Task Scheduler for automated execution.

 ---

 ## 📄 License
 This project is public and for educational purposes.
----